aiekick/LogToGraph/README.md

  - display all signals in a minimal view
  - search for a signal name
  - show the values of all signals at the timeframe hovered by the mouse
+ - show zone of signals (start / end)
+ - show a special tag for point event (like erreors by ex)
  - show the changed signals values between two timeframe markers
  - display the whole singals tick in a log view
  - display the whole singals tick in a second log view (for compare with the first)
  - display a code pane for let you test/design your lua script
+ - the porject file is a sqlite database, so you can open it again without reparse or do treatment with other apps
+ - you can have parse many log file but with the same parsing lua file

 ## Howto : Lua Script file